FelixSchladt/OxideWM/man/src/oxide-bar.1.md

 # COLORS

-You can freely customize the colors of the satus bar.
-Inside the configuration file, colors have to be entered in hexadecimal.
+In order to configure the colors, they have to be entered in hexadecimal.
+If the colors are not defined, default values will be used.
-If there is no configuration for the colors, the default colors will be used, whereas black is used for the background and white for the text.

 # EXAMPLES